yesimon/django-voice/README.rst

 django-voice
 ============

-django-voice is a very simple application to enable user feedback that is integrated with your Django project.
+django-voice integrates user feedback with your Django project.
 Originally built for Verb (http://verbapp.com).

 IMPORTANT: Upgrading to 0.4 from older versions
 ===============================================